 If you’re still on the fence about buying a tablet computer (we took the plunge last month and are enjoying the experience), you can get one at a really good price if you also buy a subscription to two Philadelphia newspapers and a website.
 The Philadelphia Media Network, which publishes the Inquirer, the Daily News and Philly.com, has teamed up with three local sponsors and the French electronics company Archos to sell Archos’ Arnova 10 G2 Android tablets preloaded with gobs of Philadelphia news for $285.
 The advertised price of the tablets themselves is as low as $99, or about half what they cost on eBay.
 The catch is that you have to buy a subscription to three news apps as part of the deal.
 We suppose there are enough Philadelphians, who can never get enough Eagles coverage, to sell out the 5,000 units being offered on Phillytablet.com.

 This entry was posted on Friday, September 16th, 2011 at 10:57 am and is filed under BusinessModel, Citizen Journalism, Journalism, Local news, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.